cmda-bt/be-course-18-19/.github/issue_template/0_introduction.md

 `What are your goals for this class?`

 ## Skill level
-`How would you describe you skill level? (e.g. beginner, intermediate, advanced)`
+`How would you describe you skill level? (e.g. beginner, intermediate, advanced, geek)`

 ## GitHub username
 `Add a link to your github page`